 Only eligible current and former Australian Government employees and ADF members can be customers of CSC.
-Currently, new APS and ADF entrants automatically join PSSap and ADF Super respectively unless they elect to exercise choice of fund and contribute to another scheme.
-Subject to the passage of the Your Future, Your Super legislation, from 1 July 2021 any new entrants with an existing superannuation fund will be 'stapled' to that fund rather than joining PSSap or ADF Super by default.
+If they do not already have an existing superannuation fund, new APS and ADF entrants automatically join PSSap and ADF Super respectively unless they elect to exercise choice of fund and contribute to another scheme.
+Any new entrants with an existing superannuation fund are 'stapled' to that fund rather than joining PSSap or ADF Super by default.